 All 235 new P3010 Light Rail Vehicles (LRV) have been delivered to LACMTA from Kinkisharyo International, the vehicle manufacturer.
 These vehicles are intended to expand passenger capacity for the recently completed projects (Expo Phase 2 and Foothill Extension Phase 2) and the future Crenshaw/LAX line currently under construction.
-The P3010s have state of the art technology and upgrades to improve the passenger experience.
+The P3010s have state-of-the-art technology and upgrades to improve the passenger experience.
 As cars are prepared for service, Staff will recommend official approval to RTSB management after in person review of the Car History Books (testing documentation).
-Overall, 2 LRVs remain to be accepted by LACMTA and approved by RTSB management.
-To date, RTSB management has certified for revenue service 233 vehicles.
+All 235 cars have been accepted by LACMTA and approved by RTSB management.
 In November 2021, LACMTA started to send conditional approval documentation to RTSB for vehicles with a new communication system that addressed previously identified issues.
 The cars that were accepted prior will have to be retrofitted to be compatible with the new communication system.